 I have been in the health and wellness field for over 20 years.
-Luckily for me, the industry is so wide and vast that my gypsy nature has done well here, traipsing around, always finding something to explore and bring back to my clients.
-A crucial piece of this exploration has always been a mind + body + spirit orientation, laying the essential foundation for my entire career.
+Lucky for me, the industry is so wide and vast that my gypsy nature has done well here, traipsing around, always finding something new to explore and then bring back to my clients.
+A huge piece of this exploration has always integrated mind + body + spirit, laying the essential foundation for my entire career.

 My 20's: How It All Began

 After completing an undergraduate degree in psychology at Indiana University and then taking a six-weeks-long fitness/wellness training course on Maui the following Spring, I began my career path as a fitness instructor and personal trainer.
 After establishing a consistent client base, two years later I went to massage school as a way to offer my clients a more well-rounded wellness program; workout + self-care/recovery support.
-These three roles--fitness instructor, personal trainer and massage therapist--kept me busy through most of my 20's, building a small, successful wellness business in downtown Milwaukee.
+These three roles--fitness instructor, personal trainer, and massage therapist--kept me busy through most of my 20's as I built a small, successful wellness business in downtown Milwaukee, WI.

 My 30's: Honing My Craft